-PER 224 - Activities (1)
+PER 224 - Physical Fitness Activities (1)

-Activities offered include dance and gymnastics.
+Activities offered focus on physical activity and/or fitness activities.
 Not more than six hours of credit in physical education activities may be counted toward the requirements for a bachelor's degree.

 PER 232 - Motor Learning (3)